reframejs/reframe/docs/overview.template.md

 as well as **old-school non-interactive apps**.

 Reframe aims to be the **"modern Django / Ruby on Rails"**:
- - Interactive views: First-class support for interactive views with React, Vue.js, etc.
+ - Interactive views: First-class support for interactive views with React, Vue, etc.
  - Ejectabe: Gain full control by progressively ejecting the framework.
  - Full-stack ORM: No need to create API endpoints to access your data from the frontend.
 (Work-in-progress.)
  - Easy deploy: "Serverless deploy" with serverless Node.js and serverless database.
 (Work-in-progress.)